 Over the last decade it has gradually been revealed that autophagy and apoptosis are interconnected at several levels.
-Thus, autophagy can influence apoptosis by direct interaction of autophagy proteins with the apoptotic machinery, by autophagic degradation of apoptotic factors and/or by providing a platform for caspase activation.
+Autophagy can influence apoptosis by direct interaction of autophagy proteins with the apoptotic machinery, by autophagic degradation of apoptotic factors and/or by providing a platform for caspase activation.
 Likewise, apoptotic proteins can affect autophagy through interaction with and/or caspase-mediated cleavage of its proteins.
 It is thus proposed autophagy can induce cell death by 1) the dismantling of the cell through self-digestion and 2) the promotion of apoptosis.66 The cellular decision to activate a certain cell death pathway is likely to depend on the cellular stresses involved; yet, given its role in damage control it is suggested that autophagy affects the onset of cell death.
 For example, when autophagy is dysfunctional or not able to restore the ATP level, apoptosis or necrosis is initiated.67 It is important to note that cell death is a dynamic phenomenon and multiple cell death types are often co-observed within the same cell.68 As described in section 4 autophagy and apoptosis are often successively or simultaneously detected upon treatment with NMs.

 3.4 How to study autophagy

-As a result of the increasing interest in autophagy, multiple methods have been developed in the past years to detect autophagic markers of which the most widely examined are LC3, p62 and key proteins of the autophagic pathway.
+As a result of the increasing interest in autophagy, multiple methods have been developed in the past years to detect autophagic markers of which the most widely examined are LC3, p62 and key proteins of the autophagic machinery.
 The following section presents a short overview of the most extensively used methods to detect these markers.

 Initially, transmission electron microscopy (TEM) used to be the only key technique to detect autophagy, and it still remains an important method today as it can provide highly detailed ultrastructural information, e.g. autophagosomal cargo and potential inclusion of NPs (Figure 3).69 TEM allows detection of the distinct steps of the process based on the specific morphology of the autophagic organelles; yet, since autophagy is a dynamic process identifying these structures can be troublesome and thus requires special expertise.70 Newer techniques such as immunoelectron microscopy by means of LC3 immunogold labelling or Correlative Light and Electron Microscopy (CLEM) can conveniently help to avoid misidentification of autophagic structures.
-Nonetheless, as the instruments are expensive and the sample preparation is technically demanding, epifluorescence or confocal microscopy might be practically preferred.69 The latter can be used to visualize autophagy with dyes such as monodansylcadaverine (MDC), an autofluorescent compound that selectively accumulates in autophagic vacuoles presumably as a result of ion-trapping and/or interaction with membrane-lipids.71 Upon autophagy induction the number of MDC-positive vesicles substantially increases.
+Nonetheless, as the instruments are expensive and the sample preparation is technically demanding, epifluorescence or confocal microscopy might be practically preferred.69 The latter can be used to visualize autophagy with dyes such as monodansylcadaverine (MDC), an autofluorescent compound that selectively accumulates in autophagic vacuoles presumably as a result of ion-trapping and/or interaction with membrane lipids.71 Upon autophagy induction the number of MDC-positive vesicles substantially increases.
 As a result, changes in autophagic activity can be measured by evaluating the number of cells that show MDC-labeled vesicles or the number of positive vesicles per cell.72 Nevertheless, the use of MDC as a specific autophagic dye remains a matter of debate as some studies are in favor of its selectivity,73 while others argue that its staining does not differ from other commonly used acidotropic dyes.74